Harris & Frank

 Harris & Frank was a clothing retailer and major chain in the history of retail in Southern California, which at its peak had around 40 stores across Southern California and in neighboring states and regions.
 Its history dates back to a clothing store founded by Leopold Harris in Los Angeles in 1856 near the city's central plaza, only eight years after the city had passed from Mexican to American control.
 Herman W. Frank joined Harris in partnership 32 years later in 1888.

 Leopold Harris

-Harris was born in 1836, Löbau, then in the Province of Prussia, Kingdom of Prussia, now Lubawa, Poland, brother of Morris Herschkowitz.
-The town was also the birthplace of prominent Los Angeles businessman Harris Newmark and of the Jacoby Brothers, who also founded a major Los Angeles department store.
-Harris' original name was Lewin Herschkowitz.
-He arrived in the United States, in 1852 or 1853, spent time in Kentucky, then traveled via Nicaragua together with fellow Löbauer Harris Newmark, to California, arriving in October 1853.
-Leopold Harris decided to enter business in the new Mormon colony of San Bernardino, California.
-After several months there and some time outside the U.S., he returned to Los Angeles and founded the London Clothing Company.
+Family

+Leopold Harris originally Lewin Hirschkowitz (LEH-vin-HIRSH-koh-vits), (c.1836–1910) was born into a Jewish household to parents whose names are quoted differently by two different sources.
+His own advertisement for his name change to Leopold Harris states his father's name as Feibisch and his mother's as Hannah.
+However, the Jewish Museum of the American West states his parents' names as Morris and Johanna and lists the following siblings who emigrated: